gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 Multiple occurrences of an argument key will result in a table value holding all the values for that key in order.

-Keys and values are automatically unescaped according to URI escaping rules.
+Keys and values are unescaped according to URI escaping rules.
 In the settings above, `GET /test?a%20b=1%61+2` will yield:

     a b: 1a 2